esheetz/val_dynacore/docs/semantic_frames.md

 ## Semantic Frames
 Commanding Valkyrie verbally builds on work involving semantic frames, which serve as an intermediate step between a verbal command and the execution of that action.
-A pipeline for processing semantic frames has been implemented for a separate research project, and implemented within the `val_dynacore` package.
+A pipeline for processing semantic frames has been implemented for a separate research project, and replicated within the `val_dynacore` package.
 <!-- [Semantic Frame Pipeline](https://github.com/mattshan/pipeline) -->